Volunteering is an ideal opportunity to enjoy a rewarding break where you can quickly feel part of our thriving community.

 Conishead Priory is a Grade 2* Romantic Gothic House located just south of the English Lake District It is situated in 70 acres of woodland and gardens on the shores of Morecambe Bay.
 It provides a quiet and reflective environment for a meaningful break.

-The work is varied and could include cooking, gardening, office work, decorating etc. We also have various building projects on the go at any one time that you could get involved in.
-We are always interested to hear about any specific skills you may be able to offer.
-Although the work is not always strenuous you will need to be reasonably fit and active to come on a volunteering visit.
+Volunteers join in many areas of community life, such as cooking, gardening, housekeeping, decorating etc. There are often building projects, and we are are always interested to hear about any specific skills you may be able to offer.
+Whilst these activities are not always strenuous you will need to be reasonably fit and active to come on a volunteering visit.

-We will provide seven days free dormitory accommodation and three vegetarian meals a day in exchange for 25 hours of work (usually spread over five days).
+We will provide seven days free dormitory accommodation and three vegetarian meals a day.
+Your volunteering commitment will be 30 hours (usually spread over five days).